-During every Auditor General's session for MDM, queries are raised and documented for further follow up and corrections.
-In order to comply to the required responses, internal audit committee, referred to as Audit Steering committee is constituted, and it is made up of MM,CFO & Internal Audit Manager and the Director whose unit would be audited at the time.
-It is through this process that necessary actions are taken to account and address the queries raised.
+During every Auditor General's session, queries are raised and documented for further follow up and corrections.
+In order to comply to the required responses, internal audit committee, referred to as Audit Steering committee is constituted, and it is made up of MM, CFO & Internal Audit Manager and the Director whose unit would be audited at the time.
+It is through this process that necessary actions are taken to account on the queries raised.